 Brand Equity

-Assess the financial value and strength of your brand in the market.
+Assess the financial value of your brand through premium pricing ability and market share.

 Customer Satisfaction